slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On teams

-> *"Empires are built from groups of men."
--- Andrew tate*

 > *"If you want to go fast, go alone.
 If you want to go far, go together."
 -- Unknown*